AWS cloud mining operation has been making waves on making high profitability claims, despite major drops on the Bitcoin cloud mining profit making.

 Also, according to his LinkedIn, he is also the Director of Operations at MyCoinDeal, a company that is used in receiving funds invested by people on the AWS Mining scheme.

 Even though it cannot be claimed that a company’s operation is a scam, until that has been determined in a court, researchers have suggested that AWS Mining has a high likelihood of being a fraudulent operation.

 “neither party is liable to the other for any consequential or indirect loss including, but not limited to, loss of profit, loss of data, lost opportunity cost, loss of enjoyment.”

 This simply means that they cannot be held liable should you fail to make the guaranteed returns as marketed by them, or even worse, end up losing your data from using the platform.

 Furthermore, besides Daniel Beduschi, who has been linked with multiple scams, there is no digital trace of any of the other members of the AWS Mining team.
-A company is made by the people behind it.

 If already, one of the founders has a past scam history, what makes you think that things will be different with AWS Mining from previous companies he had been at that scammed people?